 There are two classrooms in Reception; Polar Bears and Brown Bears.

-The staff in the Polar Bear's class are Miss Bond (Teacher), Mrs McCarthy (Early Years Practitioner).
-The staff in the Brown Bear's class are Mrs Maughan (Teacher) and Monday to Thursday, Miss Roberts (Early Years Practitioner) and Miss Dunn on a Friday.
-Miss Pensom will also be working across both classrooms.
+The staff in the Polar Bear's class are Miss Bond (Teacher), Mrs McCarthy (Early Years Practitioner) and Miss Baverstock (TA).

+The staff in the Brown Bear's class are Mrs Maughan (Teacher) and Miss Roberts and Mrs Vinson (Early Years Practitioners).
+Miss Guerroro will also be working across both classrooms.

 Your child will be allocated a key worker.
-We are always happy to chat about your child and school at a mutual appropriate time .
+We are always happy to chat about your child and school at a mutual appropriate time.